Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

 Given the scope of work (pun intended) to be undertaken during the meetings an initial scheduling of 3 meetings is set, with the possibility of arranging more meetings if necessary.

+### Meeting Agenda Template

-To aid in the meetings' execution a template is used to keep track of the progress.
+To aid in the meetings' execution an agenda is used to keep track of the progress.

+The following template is used to create the meeting agenda, removing items already completed in previous meetings when necessary.

+- Recap of previous meeting

+- Introduction of current agenda
+- Introduction to the project's inception
+- Introduction to project's goal/idea
+- Discussion of Conditions of Satisfaction (CoS)
+- Production of CoS document
+- Discussion of Requirements
+- Production of Requirements Definition document
+- Choice of PMLC Model
+- Draft Project Overview Statement

+- Adjurn to next meeting

 ## Conditions of Satisfaction